yusuf-ravat/ravat-agency/README.md

 ## About RavatTechSolution

-RavatTechSolution is a tech-focused agency dedicated to empowering businesses with innovative digital solutions.
+Ravat Tech Solution is a tech-focused agency dedicated to empowering businesses with innovative digital solutions.

 - **MVP Development:** Rapid prototyping to launch startups.
 - **Web & Mobile Apps:** Custom, scalable applications using React, .NET Core, and more.